The Spirit’s Ministry

 Notice the comment that, “All do not speak with tongues, do they?”
 The expected answer is, “No!”
 Throughout 1 Corinthians the Holy Spirit has been discussing their sins and sometimes rebuking them for their tolerance of sin.
 This passage is the first clue that the Corinthians are abusing the spiritual gift of tongues in some way.

 1 Corinthians 13.
-The second clue to the existence of a problem comes in 1 Cor.
-13:1 when the Holy Spirit says that tongues without love is just like noise.
+The second clue to the existence of a problem comes in 1 Corinthians 13:1 when the Holy Spirit says that tongues without love is just like noise.

 The third clue that a problem exists comes in verses 8-10 when the Holy Spirit tells them that tongues will cease but prophecy will continue until the second coming of Jesus Christ.
 We will investigate this passage later.